espidev/ProtectionStones/README.md

 Find it in the src/main/resources folder.

 ## Commands
-Aliases in case of command conflicts: /ps, /protectionstone, /protectionstones, /pstone
+Default aliases (configurable in config) in case of command conflicts: /ps, /protectionstone, /protectionstones, /pstone

     /ps get [block] - Get a protection stone.
 Can be charged with currency set in the config (requires Vault) /ps give [block] [player] - Give a protection stone to another player as admin (free).